 NUR-605 TEACHING IN NURSING EDUCATION PRACTICUM

-Through seminar meetings and a teaching nursing internship, this course provides opportunities for master’s students in the leadership in education concentration to deepen understanding of nursing curriculum through thoughtful enactment of pedagogical practice in a variety of settings.
-Reflection on the lived experience of being‐with students as a teacher and critical readings in pedagogy and practice allows for celebration of education as transformation.
-Pre‐requisite: Permission of department chair. .
+Provides opportunities through seminar meetings and a teaching nursing internship for learners in the leadership in education concentration to deepen their understanding of nursing curriculum through enactment of pedagogical practice in a variety of settings.
+Reflection on the lived experience of being-with students as a teacher and critical readings in pedagogy and practice allows for celebration of education as transformation.
+Six seminar meetings and 90 practicum hours.
+Prerequisite: Permission of the MSN Coordinator.
 [6 credits] [2 theory, 1:12; 4 clinical 1:24.]

 NUR-620 LEADERSHIP AND ADMINISTRATION IN NURSING SEMINAR AND PRACTICUM